apache/iotdb/README.md

 If your session looks similar to what's above, congrats, your IoTDB is operational!

-For more on what commands are supported by IoTDB SQL, see our website [document page](http://iotdb.apache.org/#/Documents/Quick%20Start).
-The eighth chapter in User Guide Document will give you help.
+For more on what commands are supported by IoTDB SQL, see our documentation [Chapter 5: IoTDB SQL Documentation](https://iotdb.apache.org/#/Documents/latest/sec5).

 # Usage of import-csv.sh